PJK/libcbor/doc/source/api/item_reference_counting.rst

 Memory management and reference counting
 ===============================================

 Due to the nature of its domain, *libcbor* will need to work with heap memory.
-The stateless decoder and encoder don't allocate any memory.
+The stateless decoder and encoder doesn't allocate any memory.

 If you have specific requirements, you should consider rolling your own driver for the stateless API.